NickSchweitzer/Math/Docs/Reference/TheCodingMonkey.Math/MathExtensions/Mode.md

 ## Return Value

-A Tuple where Item1 is the item that has the most items, and Item2 is the count of that item.
+An IList of Tuples where Value is the item that has the most items, and Count is the count of that item.

 ## See Also